310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Kaoru.
-Humans breathe through their mouths, so they can probably taste the air, but fish breathe through their gills, yes?
+kaoru. humans breathe through their mouths, so they can probably taste the air, but fish breathe through their gills, yes?

-I wonder if they cannot taste the tastiness of the air.
-If that is true, then I feel bad for them…
+i wonder if they cannot taste the tastiness of the air. if that is true, then i feel bad for them…

-Now I am curious~ What do you think, Kaoru?
+now i am curious~ what do you think, kaoru?
 {% endbubble %}

 {% bubble Kaoru %}